semaphoreci/docs/docs/faq/migration-guide-for-semaphore-classic-users.md

 ### Semaphore Classic and Semaphore 2.0 are distinct products

 Semaphore 2.0 is a superset of Semaphore Classic.
 Everything that you've been able to do with Semaphore Classic, you'll be able to do with 2.0 — and much more.

-The only Classic feature that isn't currently present in 2.0 is Boosters, which will be addressed soon.
+Semaphore 2.0 offers more flexible features, better performance, and an enhanced user experience.

+It's important to note that Semaphore Classic and Semaphore 2.0 are distinct products.
-A key aspect to consider is that you will need to create a Semaphore 2.0 account.
+This means that you will need to create a new Semaphore 2.0 account.
 Semaphore Classic accounts and organization's historic data won't be migrated over.

-Other important elements to consider are as follow:
+Here are some key aspects to consider:

 - Semaphore 2.0 stores the pipeline configuration in a YML file that lives in `.semaphore` in your repository.
 In contrast, Semaphore Classic stores the pipeline configuration in the UI via the Project Settings.
-- [Newer generation of machines][machine-type] to choose from.
+- Semaphore 2.0 offers a [newer generation of machines][machine-type] to choose from.
+This means you'll have access to faster build times and better performance.
-- More flexible [caching mechanism][caching].
+- Semaphore 2.0 offers a more flexible [caching mechanism][caching].
+This means that you can cache specific directories or files and have more control over how your cache is used.
-- Different [billing system][billing] with pay-as-you-go model.
+- Semaphore 2.0 has a different [billing system][billing] with pay-as-you-go model.
-- Have a better overview of your deployment strategies and secrets storage with [deployment targets][deployment-targets] and [project secrets][project-secrets].

-But no worries, in this article we'll dive into these elements individually.

-### Billing

-Before we continue migrating the projects let's make sure you have created a Semaphore 2.0 account.
-You can sign up here on [this link][signup].
+This means you only pay for what you use, making it more cost-effective for smaller projects.

-You can choose between our [new pricing][pricing] or keeping the Semaphore Classic pricing.
+You can choose between our new pricing or keeping the Semaphore Classic pricing.
 If you're interested in keeping your current pricing, send us a message to support@semaphoreci.com and we’ll take care of it.
+- Semaphore 2.0 offers a better overview of your deployment strategies and secrets storage with [deployment targets][deployment-targets] and [project secrets][project-secrets].

+In this article, we'll dive into these elements individually and provide step-by-step instructions on how to migrate your projects from Semaphore Classic to Semaphore 2.0.

 ### Pipelines can orchestrate any workflow